Dyson V11 Torque Drive vs. Outsize

 Filter Comparison

-These vacuums also have the same filter with the pre and post-motor portions fused as one piece.
+These vacuums also have the same filter as the pre- and post-motor portions fused as one piece.

 Dyson says the whole component is washable, but I’d pay close attention to the HEPA filter part (with the folds).
 This part has a paper component.
 It can degrade over time after repeated washings.

-I used a fog machine to test both for leaks, and there weren’t any.
-So this confirms that these two vacuums have a sealed system.
+I used a fog machine to test for leaks, and none were found.
+This confirms that these two vacuums have sealed systems.

 Noise Comparison

-One negative side effect of having more power is noise.
+One adverse side effect of having more power is the noise it generates.
 And both these vacuums are noisy.

 First, let’s look at the results of the sound meter test.

-The noise difference is felt most at the eco and middle settings, but the max setting difference is minimal.
+The noise difference is most noticeable at the eco and middle settings, but the difference at the max setting is minimal.

 Maintenance comparison